A dedicated career mobility program offers a bevy of benefits for businesses. Notably, it:

 Your C-suite and HR leaders must develop a long-term, career development game plan to not just keep top-performing talent, but also to keep them happy on the job.

-- The flip side of that employee mobility coin is talent attraction — a task for you and your TA team.
+The flip side of that employee mobility coin is talent attraction — a task primarily for you and your talent acquisition team.

 Your recruiters must leverage your organization’s career mobility strategy when reaching out to passive prospects to show them that, once hired, employees move up in the company frequently and have clearly defined career paths across the business.